madeleineudell/LowRankModels.jl/README.md

 	minimize sum_{(i,j) in Omega} L_{ij}(x_i y_j, A_{ij}) + sum_i r_i(x_i) + sum_j \tilde r_j(y_j)

-The basic type used by GLRM.jl is (unsurprisingly), the GLRM.
+The basic type used by LowRankModels.jl is (unsurprisingly), the GLRM.
 To form a GLRM, the user specifies

 * the data `A`